Skip to content

 Why It Matters Anyway

-• Provides a defined return path — prevents the feedline shield from carrying the differential RF return.
+• Provides a defined return path — prevents the feedline shield from becoming the accidental RF return conductor.

-• Improves impedance consistency — makes SWR curves more predictable across bands (though it does not “fix” SWR alone).
+• Improves impedance consistency — makes SWR curves more predictable across bands, although it does not “fix” SWR by itself.

-• Shifts feedpoint resonance slightly — radiator trimming may be required once a counterpoise is added.
+• Can shift feedpoint tuning — radiator trimming may be required once a counterpoise is added, because the real antenna system has changed.

-• Too short (<0.05 λ): insufficient return path → more shield current → noisy shack.
+• Too short, below roughly 0.05 λ: insufficient return path → more outside-shield current → more noise and station RF risk.

-Rule of thumb: size for your lowest band of operation.
-Trim radiator after adding counterpoise.
+Rule of thumb: size for your lowest band of operation, then trim the radiator after adding the counterpoise.

 How Long Should It Be?

-There’s no magic number, but 0.05–0.1 λ at the lowest operating frequency is a reliable guideline.
-This usually works out to between 1 and 14 m depending on your setup.
+There is no magic number, but 0.05–0.10 λ at the lowest operating frequency is a reliable starting point for many end-fed systems.
+This usually works out to between about 1 and 14 m, depending on the band and the installation.

-• Too short: doesn’t provide a defined return → more coax shield radiation.
+• Too short: it does not provide a strong enough local return path, so more current uses the coax shield and station environment.

 Practical Integration Tips

-• Down the mast: works, but conductive masts couple and electrically shorten the counterpoise.
+• Down the mast: can work, but conductive masts couple to the counterpoise and can electrically change its behavior.

-• Use coax shield: common in EFHWs, but always add a choke at ~0.05–0.1 λ from feedpoint.
+• Use coax shield: common in EFHWs, but add a choke where the intentional shield-current section should stop.

-• Opposite radiator direction: reduces coupling and keeps system cleaner.
+• Opposite radiator direction: often reduces coupling and keeps the system cleaner.

 • Longer than mast?
-Lay horizontal, slope, or zig-zag — just keep away from radiator.
+Lay it horizontal, slope it, or zig-zag it, but keep it away from the main radiator where possible.

 Final Word